 Jones has regressed in what is only his age 22 season after being drafted 24th overall in 2015.
 Last season, Jones looked to be finding his way as an NBA player improving his scoring average and increasing his field goal percentage by four points.

 This season his points per game (4.8) and efficiency (37.6%) have slipped, despite playing a career high 19.3 mpg.
-Nevertheless, Jones has a feathery touch from floater range and has piling up assists recently.
+Nevertheless, Jones has a feathery touch from floater range and has been piling up assists recently.

 TJ McConnell – Philadelphia 76ers

 McConnell continues to be a solid backup point guard and another gift from ousted GM Sam Hinkie.
 McConnell has been masterful in the mid range getting to his spot and pulling up – shooting 59% on two’s.